Femoral Head Fracture

 Long Term

-Femoral head fractures are severe injuries because they involve a joint that bears all your weight.
-Complications after femoral head fractures may include infections, blood clots, and persistent pain.
-Sometimes the bones do not heal correctly, or may not heal at all.
-Poor blood supply may cause the bone to not heal or erode away (avascular necrosis).
-You may also develop arthritis in your hip joint.
-These complications may require medications, hospital stays, another surgery, or a hip replacement.
-Complications can still occur even if you do everything "right," but following the instructions of your surgeon can help minimize the risk.
+Hip bone breaks are serious injuries because they involve a joint that supports all your weight.
+You might have complications like infections, blood clots, or long-lasting pain.
+Sometimes the bones don't heal right or don't heal at all.
+You might also develop arthritis in your hip joint.
+These complications might need more treatment, like medications, another surgery, or a hip replacement.
+Following your doctor's instructions can help lower the risk of complications.

 Physical Therapy Videos - Hip and Pelvis